senthil4321/help/cs.md

 ### prime and co-prime
 > A prime number is a number that has exactly two factors, 1 and the number itself.
 For example, 2, 3, 7, 11 and so on are prime numbers.
 Co-prime numbers are pairs of numbers whose HCF (Highest Common Factor) is 1.
 For example, (4,9) are co-primes because their only common factor is 1.

-### multiplicative inverse
-> A multiplicative inverse for x is a number that when multiplied by x
-, will equal 1
-.
-The multiplicative inverse of x is written as x−1 and is defined as so:

-x⋅x−1=1
-The greatest common divisor (gcd) between two numbers is the largest integer that will divide both numbers.
-For example, gcd(4,10)=2
-.

-The interesting thing is that if two numbers have a gcd of 1, then the smaller of the two numbers has a multiplicative inverse in the modulo of the larger number.
-It is expressed in the following equation

 1. http://www.cs.sjsu.edu/~stamp/CS265/SecurityEngineering/chapter5_SE/RSAmath.html

 ---